datainsightat/alpaca_llm_docker/README.md

 Access the server on http://localhost:3000

+## Important!

+Be aware of this term by Stanford:

+> We emphasize that Alpaca is intended only for academic research and any commercial use is prohibited.
+There are three factors in this decision: First, Alpaca is based on LLaMA, which has a non-commercial license, so we necessarily inherit this decision.
+Second, the instruction data is based on OpenAI’s text-davinci-003, whose terms of use prohibit developing models that compete with OpenAI.
+Finally, we have not designed adequate safety measures, so Alpaca is not ready to be deployed for general use.

 ## References
 <a id="1">[1]</a>
 Stanford Alpaca: An Instruction-following LLaMA model (2023), Rohan Taori and Ishaan Gulrajani and Tianyi Zhang and Yann Dubois and Xuechen Li and Carlos Guestrin and Percy Liang and Tatsunori B. Hashimoto. https://crfm.stanford.edu/2023/03/13/alpaca.html